learningequality/studio/README.md

 * [Install pip](https://pypi.python.org/pypi/pip) if you don't have it already.

+* [Install postgres](https://www.postgresql.org/download/) if you don't have it already.

 * Set up your virtual environment

 	`pip install virtualenv` Installs your virtual environment